TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENTS AND PROPERTY MANAGEMENT

 2) Brand name or equal specifications must seek to designate more than one brand as "or equal", and must further state that substantially equivalent products to those designated will be considered for award.

 3) Required Characteristics.
-Unless the Chief Procurement Officer determines that the essential characteristics of the brand names included in the specifications are commonly known in the industry or trade, brand name or equal specifications must include a description of the particular design, functional, or performance characteristics that are required.
+Unless the Chief Procurement Officer determines that the essential characteristics of the brand names included in the specifications are commonly known in the industry or trade, brand name or equal specifications must include a description of the particular design, functional or performance characteristics that are required.

 4) Nonrestrictive Use of Brand Name or Equal Specifications.
-When a brand name or equal specification is used in a solicitation, the solicitation must contain explanatory language that the use of a brand name is for the purpose of describing the standard of quality, performance, and characteristics desired and is not intended to limit or restrict competition.
+When a brand name or equal specification is used in a solicitation, the solicitation must contain explanatory language that the use of a brand name is for the purpose of describing the standard of quality, performance and characteristics desired and is not intended to limit or restrict competition.
 "Or equal" submissions will not be rejected because of minor differences in design, construction or features that do not affect the suitability of the product for its intended use.
 The burden of proof that a product is equal is on the offeror.

 e) Brand Name Only Specification

 1) Use.
 A brand name only specification may be used only when the Chief Procurement Officer makes a written determination that is made part of the procurement file that only the identified brand name item or items will satisfy the State's needs.
+Brand name alone may be specified in order to ensure compatibility in existing systems, to preserve warranty, to ensure maintenance, or as authorized in writing by the Chief Procurement Officer.
+The Chief Procurement Officer may, pursuant to an authorized competitive procedure, select a particular vendor to provide supplies or services for a specified period of time.
+For that period, the supplier of additional, related and updated supplies and services may be limited to the selected vendor or the brand initially selected.

 2) Competition.
-The Chief Procurement Officer or Purchasing Officer shall seek to identify sources from which the designated brand name item or items can be obtained and shall solicit those sources to achieve whatever degree of competition is practicable.
+The Chief Procurement Officer shall seek to identify sources from which the designated brand name item or items can be obtained and shall solicit those sources to achieve whatever degree of competition is practicable.
 If only one source can supply the requirement, the procurement must be made as a sole source procurement.